DataDog/dd-py-tracing-workshop/README.md

 tracer.configure(hostname='agent', port=8126)
 ```

-Add the datadog tracer decorator to beer function.
+... and then, the datadog tracer decorator to beer function.
 ```python
 # app.py